-A wet tap connection refers to a connection made into a NYC or public water main for a water service line.
-Usually such as a connection is for an individual property.
+A wet tap connection refers to a connection made into a New York City or public water main for a water service line connection.
+Usually such a connection is for an individual property.
 In NYC before the advent of cast iron water main pipes a NYC water main was actually constructed out of wood.
+They were typically hollowed out tree trunks, frequently with the bark of the tree still left on.
 The common term ‘fire plug’ refers to a time before fire hydrants.

 The tap, sometimes called a wet tap, is the connection from a main water line to the NYC DEP owned water main usually located in the roadway.
 If a connection is undersized it will not permit proper water volume to enter a premises no matter how large the water line is.
 This is even more of an issue in the old Jamaica Water territory that the NYC DEP took over in the 1990’s.
 A new tap costs around $300.00 which is a small price to pay for ensuring a correct main water line job.